 - Be creative.
 In addition to the considerations above, think about your voice and brand.

 - What do you want your title to say about you and your blog?
 Do you want a catchy and intriguing title people have to click to understand?
 Or a straightforward one that will help establish you as a credible informational source?

-- Now take those keywords you jotted down and play around with them.
+- Try a thesaurus.
+Take those keywords you jotted down and play around with them.
 If you have a hard time recalling synonyms on the fly, pick up a thesaurus and find some there.

-- Another great tool?
-Alliteration.
+- Alliteration.
 Your moniker can be a monumental moneymaker.
 (See what I did there!?)
 If there’s any room for a play on words or slang that might appeal to your audience, add it to the list.